-Given how tricky it can be to keep track of the immeasurable amount of content being produced, The Hollywood Reporter has compiled this handy list of upcoming video game adaptations.
+Given how tricky it can be to keep track of the immeasurable amount of content being produced, The Hollywood Reporter has compiled this handy list of major upcoming video game adaptations.
 Some already have a scheduled release date, while others are still floating in development as big-name stars attach to the project.

-Leading with Pokémon Detective Pikachu, which unleashes Friday, the list includes a robust menu of animation, hardcore action, fantasy and adventure that ensures every game fan will be offered an opportunity to find their next cinematic obsession.
+From the much-anticipated HBO adaptation of The Last of Us to The Witcher prequel series Blood Origin, the list includes a robust menu of animation, hardcore action, fantasy and adventure that ensures every game fan will be offered an opportunity to find their next cinematic obsession.

 Among the most well-known video game figures on this list, at least in the mainstream arena, is the incredibly athletic, fiercely independent young archaeologist Lara Croft.
 The character was created by Toby Gard in 1995 and since then has appeared in numerous Tomb Raider video games and comic books that require her to survive in harsh environments and solve mysterious puzzles before figuring out the secrets of her family.